-- 11.4.2 Calibrate the system daily as described in Section 9.0.
-The standards and extracts must be in MTBE. - 11.4.3 If the internal standard calibration procedure is used, add 5 μ L of the internal standard fortifying solution to the sample extract, seal, and shake to distribute the internal standard. - 11.4.4 Inject 2 μL of the sample extract.
-Record the resulting peak size in area units. - 11.4.5 If the response for the peak exceeds the working range of the system, dilute the extract and reanalyze. - 11.5 Identification of Analytes - 11.5.1 Identify a sample component by comparison of its retention time to the retention time of a reference chromatogram.
+- 11.4.3 If the internal standard calibration procedure is used, add 50 μ L of the internal standard solution to the sample extract, seal, and shake to distribute the internal standard. - 11.4.4 Inject 2 μ L of the sample extract.
+Record the resulting peak size in area units. - 11.4.5 If the response for the peak exceeds the working range of the system, dilute the extract and reanalyze.

+11.5 Identification of Analytes

+- 11.5.1 Identify a sample component by comparison of its retention time to the retention time of a reference chromatogram.
 If the retention time of an unknown compound corresponds, within limits, to the retention time of a standard compound, then identification is considered positive. - 11.5.2 The width of the retention time window used to make identifications should be based upon measurements of actual retention time variations of standards over the course of a day.
 Three times the standard deviation of a retention time can be used to calculate a suggested window size for a compound.
-However, the experience of the analyst should weigh heavily in the interpretation of chromatograms. - 11.5.3 Identification requires expert judgment when sample components are not resolved chromatographically.
-When GC peaks obviously represent more than one sample component (i.e., broadened peak with shoulder(s) or valley between two or more maxima), or any time doubt exists over the identification of a peak on a chromatogram, appropriate alternate techniques, to help confirm peak identification, need to be employed.
-For example, more positive identification may be made by the use of an alternative detector which operates on a chemical/physical principle different from that originally used; e.g., mass spectrometry, or the use of a second chromatography column.
+However, the experience of the analyst should weigh heavily in the interpretation of chromatograms. - 11.5.3 Identification requires expert judgement when sample components are not resolved chromatographically.
+When peaks obviously represent more than one sample component (i.e., broadened peak with shoulder(s) or valley between two or more maxima), or any time doubt exists over the identification of a peak on a chromatogram, appropriate alternative techniques to help confirm peak identification, need be employed.
+For example, more positive identification may be made by the use of an alternative detector which operates on a chemical/physical principle different from that originally used, e.g., mass spectrometry, or the use of a second chromatography column.
 A suggested alternative column is described in Section 6.8.